Happy Gay Pride Month!

 Today, gays serve openly in the military, work as TV news anchors and federal judges, win elections as big-city mayors and members of Congress.
 Popular TV shows have gay protagonists.

 And now the gay-rights movement may be on the cusp of momentous legal breakthroughs.
-Later this month, a Supreme Court ruling could lead to legalization of same-sex marriage in California, and there’s a good chance the court will require the federal government to recognize same-sex marriages in all U.S. jurisdictions where they are legal — as of now, 12 states and Washington, D.C.
+Later this month, a Supreme Court ruling could lead to legalization of same-sex marriage throughout the whole country.

-The transition over five decades has been far from smooth — replete with bitter protests, anti-gay violence, backlashes that inflicted many political setbacks.
+The transition over five decades has been far from smooth — replete with bitter protests, anti-gay violence, backlashes that inflicted many political setbacks, and AIDS.
 Unlike the civil rights movement and the women’s liberation movement, the campaign for gay rights unfolded without household-name leaders.

 And yet, I sense that soon, if it hasn’t begun already, we will experience a backlash in the dominant culture.
 I don’t relish the idea, but I’d be remiss if I didn’t mention it.
 And when it comes, as I think it will, it won’t smart nearly as much if we know our history.
 And we should also remember the immortal words of Martin Luther King, Jr. “The moral arc of the universe bends at the elbow of justice.”

 In honor of gay pride month, a little sex history lesson — The Stonewall Riots

 The confrontations between demonstrators and police at The Stonewall Inn, a mafia owned bar in Greenwich Village NYC over the weekend of June 27-29, 1969 are usually cited as the beginning of the modern Lesbian/Gay liberation Movement.
 What might have been just another routine police raid on a bar patronized by homosexuals became the pivotal event that sparked the entire modern gay rights movement.